In this article, you can get the free character template sheet for Scrivener. Develop realistic profiles of emotions and behaviors.

 You might wonder: What would cause the hero to fall from a Level 3 to a Level 6?

-But even though Kyle has plenty of flaws, the backstory also suggest he has tremendous upside potential.
+But even though Kyle has plenty of flaws, the backstory also suggests he has tremendous upside potential.

 Readers want an emotional payoff—to see Kyle change—so they keep turning pages!

 The audience hopes Kyle will become worthy of Susie (his love interest) as they race to solve the murder before the killer strikes again.
 Readers want an emotional payoff—to see Kyle change—so they keep turning pages.

 How to Use the Free Character Template Sheet for Scrivener